ptlv07/macro-timeseries-var/README.md

 Run with synthetic data out of the box: python macro_timeseries_analysis.py

-To use real FRED data, set USE_LIVE_API = True and add your free API key from fred.stlouisfed.org
+To use real FRED data, set USE_LIVE_API = True and add an
+API key from fred.stlouisfed.org

 ## Output